-1-2 tsp vegemite or marmite. (can replace this with 4 tbsp salted caramel sauce instead)
+1-2 teaspoons vegemite or marmite. (can replace this with 4 tablespoons salted caramel sauce instead)

 Let's get Cooking...

 Add the icing sugar, cocoa powder and almond meal into a food processor and process until well combined.
 This will help get rid of any lumps in the sugar.
 Alternatively you may sift the two together.
 This must be done at least 3 times.